transplanar/DSet/README.md

 filters as well as a list of cards organized by the category under which the term was matched (modeled after [Ubuntu's Unity search system](http://linuxconfig.net/wp-content/uploads/2012/06/oneric_unity_dash.jpg))

 ####Query chaining
-As of this writing (2.23.16), users may chain up to two search terms together separated by a comma.
-For example, "v, 3" will return three cards: Village (matched by name, type, and cost), Chancellor, and Woodcutter (the latter two matched by cost and terminality (terminal silver)).

-####Filter Autocomplete
-Users may click any of the "Matched filters" to autocomplete their search result.
-These will display as "saved filters," which can be cleared by clicking their link again.
+Users may chain multiple queries together by separating them with a space.
+For example, an input of "v 3" will filter cards down to only those containing the letter v (Village, Terminal Silver) or number 3 (Cost).

 ####Direct Selection
 Users may click any card in the slots page to directly select that card, assigning that singular card to that slot.
 This will discard all other search criteria.
 As of this writing (2.23.16), this can only be cleared by using "Clear Filters" from the slots index view.